Back to all blogs

 The Symptoms of an Underactive Thyroid (Hypothyroidism)

-- Skin Changes: Dry, itchy, or "doughy" skin, especially on the shins or face.
+• Skin Changes: Dry, itchy, or "doughy" skin.

 The Blue Horizon Method: A Step-by-Step Approach

-For two weeks, track your symptoms alongside your sleep, stress levels, and menstrual cycle (if applicable).
-Note when your fatigue is at its worst.
-This data is invaluable for your doctor and helps move the conversation beyond "I'm just tired."
+Step 2: Start a Symptom and Lifestyle Diary For two weeks, track symptoms alongside sleep, stress, and your menstrual cycle.
+This data helps your doctor move the conversation beyond "I'm just tired."

 Understanding Advanced Markers: Reverse T3 and Antibodies